Gaurav4423/Sampling-From-Balanced-and-Unbalanced-Dataset/README.md

-# Sampling-Assignment
-## This is the Repository for Sampling Assignment for the course UCS654
+# Sampling From Balanced and Unbalanced Dataset

-In this Assignment we will be using different Sampling Techniques to construct a balanced dataset from an unbalanced dataset containing CreditCard Information.
+In this, we will be using different Sampling Techniques to construct a balanced dataset from an unbalanced dataset containing CreditCard Information.

 #### To balance the dataset given techniques were used:
 1. Random UnderSampling